top of page

 Reduce-bp

 Many factors contribute to gaps in suboptimal blood pressure control and disease outcomes, including physician inertia, low patient adherence to prescribed antihypertensive medications and lifestyle.
-Reducing Ethnic and racial Disparities by improving Undertreatment, Control, and Engagement in Blood Pressure management with health information technology (REDUCE-BP) is an ongoing pragmatic randomized controlled trial being conducted in partnership with Advocate Aurora Health.
-It uses a multicomponent intervention within the electronic health record to improve guideline concordance and address health-related social needs with the ultimate goal of improving disease control for individuals with uncontrolled hypertension.
-The trial is being conducted at 24 clinics in the Chicago area and involves more than 350 primary care providers and more than 10,000 patients.
-Results will be presented in the fall of 2024.
+Reducing Ethnic and racial Disparities by improving Undertreatment, Control, and Engagement in Blood Pressure management with health information technology (REDUCE-BP) was a pragmatic randomized controlled trial conducted in partnership with Advocate Aurora Health.
+The trial was conducted at 24 clinics in the Chicago area and involved 555 primary care providers and 49,402 patients.
+It used a multicomponent intervention within the electronic health record to improve guideline concordance and address health-related social needs with the ultimate goal of improving disease control for individuals with uncontrolled hypertension.
+Results will be presented in 2025.

 ClinicalTrials.gov: NCT05030467